 Take a look at TerraCycle through the years.
 From its start in 2001 to our current achievements and goals.

-TerraCycle closed out the decade by unveiling Loop, a circular shopping system delivering the world's favorite brands to your doorstep in durable, refillable packaging, moving away from disposability and single-use for a less wasteful world.
+TerraCycle closed out the decade by unveiling Loop, a circular reuse system delivering the world's favorite brands to your doorstep in durable, refillable packaging, moving away from disposability and single-use for a less wasteful world.
 Loop launched in May 2019 in the United States and France, and is still growing.
 Offering more than 300 items (and counting), Loop provides anything from Tide detergent to Häagen-Dazs ice cream, to Tropicana orange juice to Milka Biscuits — all in reusable packaging.
-After using the products, customers put the empty containers in a Loop tote on their doorstep.
-The containers are then picked up by a delivery service, cleaned and refilled, and shipped out to consumers again.
+After using the products, customers put the empty containers back in the Loop tote to be picked up by a delivery service, cleaned and refilled, and shipped out to consumers again.

 TerraCycle was named a winner of the United Nations Momentum for Change Lighthouse Activity award.
 The honor was in recognition of its initiative with Procter & Gamble and SUEZ to create the world’s first fully recyclable shampoo bottle made with plastic collected from beaches and waterways.
 TerraCycle was also the recipient of the 2017 Green/Sustainable Business Achievement Award given by the U.S. Chamber of Commerce.
 In England, TerraCycle and Right Guard unveiled an outdoor gym made with recycled aluminum canisters and in Australia, TerraCycle and L’Oreal awarded their first playground made from recycled beauty products.
 TerraCycle opened operations in South Korea.